Agreeable hostelry well placed for Bath’s best attractions

 Open all year

 Just round the corner from the famous Royal Crescent, this 18th-century pub once refreshed foot-weary sedan-chair carriers.
 Today’s clientele is more likely to need a break from the rigours of traipsing around Bath’s shops, for which the Marlborough is handily placed.
-The interior is contemporary yet retro, with an abundance of mismatched chairs, sturdy solid wood tables and scrubbed floorboards.
 At the rear is a walled and trellised courtyard terrace, a secluded little spot that’s ideal for whiling away a warm summer’s evening.
-Butcombe and Box Steam Brewery’s Piston Broke are the prime ales dispensed in the spotless bar; the wine selection comprising 26 sold by the glass offers something for everyone.
-The lunch menu pleases too by not straying far from popular and traditional pub classics, such as beer battered haddock with triple-cooked chips, mushy peas and tartare sauce.
-The must-book Sunday lunches might include roasted Berkshire Boar belly of pork with crackling, apple sauce and all the trimmings.
+Butcombe and Box Steam Brewery’s Piston Broke are the prime ales dispensed in the spotless bar; the wine selection comprising 30 sold by the glass offers something for everyone.
+The lunch menu pleases too by not straying far from popular and traditional pub classics, such as beer battered fish of the day with triple-cooked chips, mushy peas and tartare sauce.
+The must-book Sunday lunches might include roasted belly of pork with crackling, apple sauce and all the trimmings.